getporter/porter/docs/content/blog/ignoring-errors.md

 ## Ignore Exit Codes

 Sometimes you get lucky, and the command that you are using has well-defined exit codes.
-In the example below, the made-up thing command returns 2 when the resource already exists.
+For the following example, the behavior of thing responds with the exit code [2] when the resource already exists.
-We can check for that and ignore the error when we try to create a thing that already exists.

-You can ignore multiple exit codes, and if any match, then the command's error is ignored.

 ```yaml
 install: